aborg0/knime_scala_node_wizard/README.md

  - test your modifications, by creating new projects, or adding new nodes to existing projects (in the test eclipse environment)

 How to use:
- - create a new project using the wizard and have fun coding KNIME nodes in Scala ;)
+ - create a new project (Create a new KNIME Node-Extension (Scala)) using the wizard and have fun coding KNIME nodes in Scala ;)